Criminal conspiracy: Statutory offence

 he is guilty of conspiracy to commit the offence or offences in question.

 Section 1A (inserted by the Criminal Justice (Terrorism and Conspiracy) Act 1998, s.
 5) bans conspiracies part of which occurred in England and Wales to commit an act or the happening of some other event outside the United Kingdom which constitutes an offence under the law in force in that country or territory.
-Many conditions apply including that prosecutions need consent from the attorney general.
+Many conditions apply including that prosecutions need consent from the Attorney General for England and Wales.